comp426-2022-fall/a99-team-32/README.md

 ## Summary

 Weatherfy is a web app that allows you to search for a location's weather in real-time.
 It utilizes the OpenWeather API to receive weather data from cities across the world.
-You will be able to see several weather varibles, including the real temperature, what it "feels like", rainfall prediction, sunrise, sunset, cloudcover, and windspeed.
+You will be able to see several weather varibles, including the real temperature, what it "feels like", weather conditions (like clouds, rain, clear sky), humidity, windspeed, sunrise, and sunset.

 ## First steps